 Training and Induction

-All staff and volunteers working in the college must be given a copy of the Child and Adults Protection policy immediately upon starting work at the college as part of their induction.
+All staff and volunteers working in the college must be given a copy of the Child and Adults at Risk Protection policy immediately upon starting work at the college as part of their induction.
 All staff and volunteers working in the college must complete safeguarding training appropriate to their role as part of their induction and at a minimum of annually thereafter.
 As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), safeguarding training will be integrated, aligned and considered as part of the whole college safeguarding approach and wider staff training and curriculum planning.
 The college’s safeguarding training plan will build upon existing staff knowledge, in addition to refreshing key knowledge, and will be pertinent to the needs of the college community.

 The Designated Safeguarding Lead must complete safeguarding training relevant to their role.
 This level of training must be refreshed at least every two years, with further safeguarding training to be accessed on a minimum of an annual basis as best practice.
 This is to ensure designated staff have appropriate, up to date knowledge and skills which will enable them to identify concerns and make decisions that support the safety of the college community.